Creating a new Third-Party Integration

 array of CollectionConfig

-but we again provide it here for convenience:
+package, but again, we provide it here for convenience:

 /**